 2026 Most Affordable MBA Degree Programs Ranking in New York

-The Metropolitan College of New York offers a Master's program focused on an MBA.
-The total cost of the program is $33, 522.
-This program has an open admission policy with a 77% acceptance rate.
-Out of 81 applicants, most are accepted.
-A high percentage of students, 96%, receive financial aid, indicating strong support options for enrolled students.
+The Metropolitan College of New York offers a Master's degree focused on an MBA with a total cost of $33, 522.
+The program has an open admission policy, accepting 77% of its 81 applicants.
+A high percentage of students, 96%, receive financial aid, indicating strong support for enrollment affordability.

 CUNY Graduate School and University Center